Vhonani-AI/Bright_Motor_Analysis/README.md

 • Support evidence-based storytelling in the final presentation

+---

-## 4. HTML Presentation – Final Presentation
+## 4. PowerPoint Presentation – Final Presentation

 A professional presentation was developed to communicate findings in a clear and business-focused format.
 Preview of results: View Presentation